South Salt Lake Journal Features The John Taylor House

 We gladly make this eBook, valued at $199, available to anyone who wants it simply by clicking here.
 Adobe Acrobat Reader required - get it free of charge here.
 If you appreciate this resource, we would love to hear how it impacts your life.

-Online Donating Now Available The John Taylor House has arranged to accept donations online through Network For Good, one of the most trusted online donation processing nonprofit companies.
+The John Taylor House has arranged to accept donations online through Network For Good, one of the most trusted online donation processing nonprofit companies.
 As a 501(c)(3) nonprofit organization, all donations we receive are tax-deductible.
 To donate using Network For Good's safe and secure donation page, just click on the Donate Now button in the left-hand column of any page throughout this web site.

-The John Taylor House Featured in the Deseret News The John Taylor House is featured in the May 12, 2005, issue of the Deseret News.
+The John Taylor House is featured in the May 12, 2005, issue of the Deseret News.
 Read the entire article here.

-The John Taylor House Spotlighted in South Salt Lake Journal The John Taylor House is featured on page 14 of the May 2005 issue of the South Salt Lake Journal.
+The John Taylor House is featured on page 14 of the May 2005 issue of the South Salt Lake Journal.
 The article does contain one factual error, however.
 Men enrolled in our Work / Success Study Program do household chores amounting to 20 hours monthly, not weekly as stated in the article.
 Click Here to view a PDF of the issue.